 8. In both men and women a heartfelt sense of call to ministry should never be used to set aside Biblical criteria for particular ministries (1 Tim 2:11-15, 3:1-13; Tit 1:5-9).
 Rather, Biblical teaching should remain the authority for testing our subjective discernment of God’s will.

-Since the question is BMaW and not a restriction or two on one gender, we should see if God’s Biblical criteria for ministry include that everybody of a certain gender should be involved in any of these tasks, with none of the other gender.
+Since the question is BMaW and not a restriction or two on one gender, we should see if God’s Biblical criteria for ministry include that everybody of a certain gender should be involved in any of these tasks, with nobody of the other gender doing it.
 With that in mind, we study these texts now:

-As such, we will look for possible gender roles in :11 and :15.
+As such, we will look for possible gender roles in verse 11 and verse 15.

 :11 Let the woman learn in silence with all subjection.